SodiqSrb/Truck-delivery/README.md

 ## INTRODUCTION

-For this assessment, you will apply the algorithms and data structures you studied in this course to solve a real programming problem.
-You will implement an algorithm to route delivery trucks that will allow you to meet all delivery deadlines while traveling the least number of miles.
-You will also describe and justify the decisions you made while creating this program.
+For this assessment, I applied the algorithms and data structures to solve a real life problem.
+I implement an algorithm to route delivery trucks that will allow you to meet all delivery deadlines while traveling the least number of miles.
+I also describe and justify the decisions I made while creating this program.

-The skills you showcase in your completed project may be useful in responding to technical interview questions for future employment.
-This project may also be added to your portfolio to show to future employers.
 ```

 ## SCENARIO